KalimeroMK/Modular-Laravel/README.md

 -   Parse `fields`, `relations`, and all available options
 -   Fill in `fillable`, `casts`, `migrations`, `factories`, and `resources`
 -   Avoids manual repetition by letting you define multiple modules at once
+-   **Rollback support**: If a module fails to generate, it will automatically rollback all changes
+-   **Statistics**: Display detailed statistics about generated files and modules
+-   **Comment support**: YAML comments are fully supported and ignored during parsing

 ### 📋 Supported YAML Options